 #2 – Inventory

-- Inventory is another major part of current assets and without doubt, forms an integral component of working capital management.
+- Inventory is another significant part of current assets and, without a doubt, forms an integral component of working capital management.
 Good Inventory Management is essential since it is responsible for proper control over inventory right from the raw material stage to the finished goods stage.

 Inventory can be valued by business in different ways which are enumerated below:

-Under this Inventory Management system, quantities of each stock item are reviewed periodically which is predetermined by the management based on production cycle and order is placed based on stock level and probable rate of depletion before the next periodic review.
+Under this Inventory Management system, quantities of each stock item are reviewed periodically, which is predetermined by the management based on the production cycle and order is placed based on stock level and probable rate of depletion before the next periodic review.

 #3 – Cash and Bank Balances